nix-community/nixd/nixd/tools/nixd/test/code-action/with-to-let/with-to-let-nested-paren.md

 ```

 No "Convert with to let/inherit" action should be offered when cursor is
-on the outer `with` of a nested chain.
+on the outer `with`, even when the inner `with` is wrapped in parentheses.

 ```
      CHECK:   "id": 2,